 Dedicated to creating and sharing knowledge

 Tippie College of Business is dedicated to sharing our research with the world.
-Our multiple seminar series brings together esteemed scholars, faculty, and researchers from across the campus and across the globe to share their work in all of our disciplines.
+Our multiple research forum series brings together esteemed scholars, faculty, and researchers from across the campus and across the globe to share their work in all of our disciplines.

 Join us to discuss some of the most important topics in business research.